intermine/im-docs/docs/embedding/apps-c/publication-search.md

 **`dependencies`**

 Lists the actual libraries and their versions to fetch.
 You can populate this list by executing `$ bower install jquery --save` for example.
-That will download the latest version of the `jquery` component into the `bower_components/` directory.
+This will download the latest version of the `jquery` component into the `bower_components/` directory.
 You can [search](http://sindresorhus.com/bower-components/) for available components using `$ bower search jquery`.
 To actually trigger a search, execute `$ bower install`.
 The different libraries will be introduced as we code along.

 ### Grunt building